 - Watch some matches or chit-chat until a table becomes available.

 - When everyone’s name above yours is crossed off, it is your turn to play.
 You may choose to do one of the following:

 - — ask another idle player to play a practice match for fun,

 — challenge another player for a “challenge board” match,

 — ask another idle player if they want to practice for 20 minutes (15 minutes if 10 or more people are present),

 — or you may delay playing (if still tired, or if you want to wait for someone who is already playing).

 - If a player delays, it’s the next player in line’s turn.

-- A player who is asked for a “fun” match may decline the invitation.
+- A player who is asked for a “fun” match may decline the invitation and continue waiting.